jshafto/app_academy_notes/w4_learning_objectives.md

   - listen for "submit" event with `addEventListener`
   - get the values from the forms with `getElementByID`
   - if the passwords don't match, prevent form submission with `event.preventDefault()`
+    - the default action if you submit a form is to submit the form and refreshes the page
 ```javascript
 // script.js
 window.addEventListener("DOMContentLoaded", event => {